Organizing ideas in mind maps

 Organizing ideas are abstract, that is, they do not exist in physical reality, one cannot see, feel, hear, or pick them up.
 However, there is a good analogy with things from this reality.

-In everyday life we use certain objects to group others, such as a clip, a box, a bag, a package.
+In everyday life we use objects to group others - clips, boxes, bags, and packages.
 These organizing objects are analogous to organizing ideas; the difference is that organizing ideas exist only in the mind.
 Based on this analogy, you can think of organizing ideas as clip ideas or box ideas.

 Organizing ideas and memory